 The residential program aims to foster a small community of intellectually ambitious students that will outlast the two weeks of the seminar.
 After completing the summer program, students become CTW Fellows and continue to meet with the faculty, residential teaching assistants, and coordinator throughout the academic year.
 Students also receive support in the process of applying to college.

 Citizens Thinkers Writers is offered by Yale’s Humanities Program as part of Yale’s Pathways to the Arts & Humanities initiative.

-Citizens Thinkers Writers participates in the Knowledge for Freedom initiative of the Teagle Foundation with similar programs at colleges and universities across the country.
+Citizens Thinkers Writers is a founding member of Knowledge for Freedom, a network of similar programs at colleges and universities across the country.
 These include Columbia University, Freedom & Citizenship; Carthage College, Humanities Citizenship Initiative; Newberry College, Bridge to Big Ideas; University of Rochester, Experiencing Civic Life; and Ursinus College, Freedom, Citizenship, and Equality.
 We encourage the creation of new programs, and are excited to offer resources and assistance to those starting out.
-If you’d like to know more, send us an email at email@example.com.
+If you’d like to know more, send us an email at firstname.lastname@example.org.